 If you are active on social media, are a foodie, or just love convenience, you may have heard of Blue Apron.
 It is classified as a meal delivery service that allows you to make gourmet meals from home.
 It’s even supposed to be great for families!
-Well, my family tried Blue Apron for a few meals, and here is our full Blue Apron family plan review.
+Well, my family tried the meal service, and I’ve pulled together my thoughts for a Blue Apron family plan review.

-First things first, we need to go through the pros and cons.
-Now, it’s important to remember that this is a Blue Apron family plan review.
+It’s important to remember that this is a Blue Apron family plan review.
 If you plan on ordering the two-person or four-person menu, your views on the meal service may differ.
 There are different (and in some cases better) options, you may have more leftovers, etc. With that being said, let’s get into it!

 As an introvert, I love convenience whenever I can get it.
 Blue Apron was delivered right to my doorstep, and everything was already measured and ready for me to use it when I was ready.
 Plus, I didn’t have to worry about my food overheating because it was packed with two ice packs to keep it nice and cool.
-I loved that I didn’t have to go out to be able to prepare meals for me and the hubby.
+I loved that I didn’t have to go out to be able to prepare healthy, delicious meals for me and the hubby.

 Pro: Relatively Easy To Cook

 If you aren’t much of a cook, my Blue Apron family plan review may not be a big help for you.
 I love cooking, so the meals from Blue Apron were fairly easy to make for me.
 However, if you can easily burn water, you may need to order Blue Apron a few times before you get the hang of things.

-They do offer recipe cards, but mistakes can still happen, so keep that in mind.
+They do offer recipe cards, but mistakes can still happen.
 Overall, I think Blue Apron does a great job and showing you the process of making the meals they send you.

 Pro: Options For Meat Eaters

 Are you or your family meat eaters?
-Then you will love Blue Apron.
+Then you will love Blue Apron’s family plan.